thinkloop/LoadedObjects/README.md

 LoadedObjects
 =============

-A ColdFusion micro-framework that declaratively adds new functionality to your business ojects by assigning using attributes assigned to <cfproperty>.
-Any type of plugin can be developed that uses any attribute assigned on <cfproperty> (whether a made-up property or not).
+A ColdFusion micro-framework that declaratively adds new functionality to your business ojects by using attributes assigned to `<cfproperty>`.
+Any type of plugin can be developed that uses any attribute assigned on `<cfproperty>` (whether a made-up property or not).

 ###Example